Defined Contribution

 SECURE 2.0 Act: The federal SECURE 2.0 Act, signed into law in 2022, seeks to strengthen the retirement system by implementing reforms to retirement plans like 401(k)s.
 It builds upon the original federal Setting Every Community Up for Retirement Enhancement (SECURE) Act of 2019.

 Target date funds are retirement savings vehicles that shift to a more conservative asset allocation over time.
+Each fund (or vintage) is managed to a specific targeted retirement year.
 A custom target date fund provides a custom glide path (or asset allocation) for a specific plan sponsor.

 Although the target date portfolios are managed for investors on a projected retirement date time frame, the allocation strategy does not guarantee that investors’ retirement goals will be met.